ProbablyNotJay/messaging-app/README.md

-# messaging-app
+# Messaging App
-A simple messaging app
+A simple messaging app.
+It will consist of two scripts: a server and a client.